 Dr. Humphreys’ mentoring spans three decades.
 Her activities address critical issues in recruitment, retention and graduation of women and minorities in electrical engineering and computer sciences.

-In 1982, after joining the Department of Electrical Engineering and Computer Sciences (EECS) at the University of California at Berkeley (UCB), Dr. Humphreys co-founded a ground-breaking program, the Computer Science Reentry Program, with two UCB alumnae.
+In 1982, after joining the Department of Electrical Engineering and Computer Sciences (EECS) at the University of California, Berkeley (UC, Berkeley), Dr. Humphreys co-founded a ground-breaking program, the Computer Science Reentry Program, with two UC, Berkeley alumnae.
 This program provides an alternative path to graduate school for talented post baccalaureate reentry women and minorities.
 Of the students who participated, ten earned Ph.D. degrees and 39 earned M.S. degrees.

-Knowing that research opportunities are important features in successful mentoring, Dr.Humphreys organized the Summer Under-graduate Program in Engineering Research (SUPERB) in 1990, followed by a companion program for students in information technology.
-Seventy-six percent of the first cohort of SUPERB students reported that before the program they felt uncertain about their chances at graduate work; but after the SUPERB program they were certain that they would go on to graduate work.
+Knowing that research opportunities are important features in successful mentoring, Dr.Humphreys organized the Summer Undergraduate Program in Engineering Research (SUPERB) in 1990, followed by a companion program for students in information technology.
+Seventy-six percent of the first cohort of SUPERB students reported that before the program they felt uncertain about their chances at graduate work, but after the SUPERB program, they were certain that they would go on to graduate work.
 The “admit” rate of SUPERB students to Berkeley’s graduate program in electrical engineering and computer science was three times that of non-SUPERB students.
-The SUPERB program has now been in existence in EECS at UCB for more than 20 years and has graduated 195 participants.
+The SUPERB program has now been in existence in EECS at UC, Berkeley for more than 20 years and has graduated 195 participants.